pqwy/notty/README.md

 Notty is a declarative terminal library for OCaml structured around a notion of composable images.
-It tries to abstract away the basic terminal programming model, providing a simpler and a more expressive one.
+It tries to abstract away the basic terminal programming model, providing something simpler and more expressive.

 The core layout engine and IO codecs are pure platform-independent OCaml.
 Distribution includes modules with input and output facilities for Unix, and Lwt